fikayo-sanni/ductape-docs/docs/SDK/products/setup.md

     envs
 };

-await productBuilder.addApp(details); // Add the app with the specified details for both environments
+await ductape.product.apps.add(details); // Add the app with the specified details for both environments
 ```

 ### Key Components